lekro/ModdishLauncher/README.md

 - Retrieve modlist and URLs from the internet
 - Launcher update system
 - Update for 1.6 compatibility?
 (Maybe I'll hold off until the mods start coming out for a particular version... if this IS 1.6, then I'll change the code for 1.6)

+Wow!
+I really didn't know that 1.6 was going to bring all this new stuff!
+So I'm going to see what the launcher does... (peeks at code) and try to update this too!